michaelsayala/splunk-boss-soc/investigating-ransomeware/README.md

 **Sourcetypes:**
 - XmlWinEventLog:Microsoft-Windows-Sysmon/Operational

-Starting with this query below to filter `121214.tmp` on Sysmon logs:
+- Starting with the query below to filter 121214.tmp on Sysmon logs:
 ![image19](https://github.com/michaelsayala/splunk-boss-soc/assets/110712766/ce462d0e-672e-4bdc-a80b-acf132a9c661)

-- Focusing on the `CommandLine` field name and displaying important fields in tabular form from this search query:
+- Focusing on the CommandLine field name and displaying important fields in tabular form from this search query:

 ```
    index=botsv1 sourcetype=XmlWinEventLog:Microsoft-Windows-Sysmon/Operational 121214.tmp CommandLine=*